 Ancient Greek City States:

 Ancient Greece was split up into smaller states, often based around a city, called City States.
 They worked almost like smaller countries within a big country!

 Each City State in Ancient Greece had its own laws, army, rulers/government & money.

 For example, some City States had a democracy (where everyone votes on laws and who they want to rule over them) and some were ruled by a King (who would decide his own laws and was often given the role by his father who was King before him).
 Some City States were even ruled by TWO kings!

 Every City State in Ancient Greece had the same language & religion.
 So if you travelled to a new City State you could go to a temple and give offerings and prayers to the same gods you would find in the temples at home.

 These City States often disagreed and went to war against each other.
-This is why each one needed their own army - to defend their City State against other City States.
+This is why each one needed its own army - to defend the City State against other City States.
 Athens and Sparta went to war against each other on a regular basis.

 If you are a primary teacher then you'll definitely want Imagining History to bring their 'Ancient Greece: Hero Training' Interactive workshop to your school.

 Our Award-Winning sessions combine role-play, storytelling, demonstrations, and drama and performance to bring history to life for your students.